 It wasn’t until 1990 that the day went global and 200 million people in 141 countries recognized Earth as more than an inexhaustible resource.
 Fever was gathering for the 1992 United Nations Earth Summit in Rio de Janeiro.
 Reduce, reuse and recycle was tattooed on our brains.

 Earth Day Canada was established in 1990, and the national environmental charity continues to be instrumental in leading the annual Earth Day campaign in addition to free year-round programs that encourage stewardship, conservation and playing—outside!

 While the focus is always the same (Earth), the targets have evolved from simply recycling pop cans to lifestyle modifications like clean commuting, zero waste initiatives, plastic pollution awareness and carbon footprint reduction.

 There are so many easy ways to engage with the planet.
-Host a garage sale, build a bat house (for plans, check out our Fall 2018 Almanac—see page 232!), donate books to your local little library (don’t have one?
+Host a garage sale, build a bat house, donate books to your local little library (don’t have one?
 Build one!).
 Sign up for a row in your community garden, plant a seed, plant an idea!
 Try a new section of The Great Trail (formerly known as the Trans Canada Trail)!

 How will you celebrate this year?
-Tell us—and check out these ideas:
+Check out these ideas: